Hahamob/Hahamob/README.md

 ## Hi there 👋 I am Lynn

--🎓 I’m currently pursuing a Master of Information Technology at the University of Auckland.
+🔭 I’m currently studying on University of Auckland
--🌱 I’m focusing on data analysis, machine learning, and software engineering, with hands-on experience in full-stack development and AI/ML projects.
+🌱 I’m currently learning Master of Information technology.
--📫 How to reach me: li1335329167@gmail.com
+📫 How to reach me: ll1335329167@gmail.com
--🔍 Actively seeking opportunities in data analysis, machine learning, and software engineering.
+😄 seeking job: data analyst | machine learnning | software engineering

 -🚀 Why I chose this career: My journey into the tech world started during my freshman year internship when I completed a game based on Roblox.
 This was a significant moment for me because it fulfilled a childhood dream of creating my own game.
 That experience not only sparked my passion for technology but also showed me the creative and problem-solving possibilities that programming offers.
 From there, I continued to dive deeper into coding, data analysis, and machine learning, which led me to pursue a Master of Information Technology at the University of Auckland.
 This has been the perfect path to combine my love for technology and my desire to create impactful solutions.